 For survival in those difficult times, the industry has to become more connected with each other.
 Even though the competition has driven innovation within this sector, now is not the time for that.
 Because you cannot compete with each other if your industry does not exist.

-The hotels, DMCs, and suppliers need to become proactive if they are willing to survive during these challenging times.
+Hotels, DMCs, and suppliers need to become proactive if they are willing to survive during these challenging times.
 Being updated with the local and global industry trends is the only way to adapt.
 Understand which markets are opening back up or which ones are closing down.
-For example, if your region and a neighboring region are open, expect more business.
+For example, if your region and a neighbouring region are open, expect more business.
 To manage the inflow of tourists properly, you need to be well-prepared ahead of time.

 Preparation ahead of time involves close contact with resource suppliers and travel agencies.
 The tour operators cannot make it without the assistance of the travel agencies.